Proprietor John Everingham FTCL

-- If you are able, increase the exposure by a factor of two or choose 'snow scene' to compensate for the whiteness of the card.
+If you are able, increase the exposure by a factor of two or choose 'snow scene' to compensate for the whiteness of the card.
 (Not applicable to grey card.)

-- Include a rule in the view if you are unsure of the name for the size of the recorder.
+Include a rule in the view if you are unsure of the name for the size of the recorder.

-- Use image editing software (do not overlook Photo Editor, an optional part of Word, effective and very easy to use) to:-
+If possible, use image editing software (do not overlook Photo Editor, an optional part of Word, effective and very easy to use) to:-

-- Crop the image to show little more than the recorder, and then save it.
+Crop the image to show little more than the recorder, and then save it.

-- Recent Windows systems give you a right click option to email a picture.
+Recent Windows systems give you a right click option to email a picture.
 (Send to | Mail Recipient.)
 Large image files can be automatically optimised for mailing.
 Its quick and easy.
 Otherwise, see the next step.

-- Save to jpg format, quality about 80/100.
+Save to .jpg format, quality about 80/100.
 This should produce a file of about 200KB, more than good enough for the purpose.
 (Most of my image files are a lot less than 100KB.)

-- If you re-name the files be sure to give them different names!
+If you re-name the files be sure to give them different names!
 Email can cope with several files of the same name but they become very difficult for the recipient to handle as they cannot be batch saved to the same folder.

 I hope this has been helpful.
 If you feel you need to contact me there are email links on the site for you to find.
 They are associated with lists of other topics.
 Please check them out to see if your queries are already answered.
 I generally add new answers to my information page as I produce them.